pyf98/Traffic-Accident-Detection/README.md

 * ResNet + BiLSTM: Similar to the second model, the network configuration is in `conf/lstm_rgb.py`.
 Note that `configs['net']['rnn_bidir']` should be set to `True` for bidirectional LSTM.
 To train a model, run `python train_lstm_rgb.py`.
 To evaluate a trained model, run `python test_lstm_rgb.py --ckpt path/to/checkpoint`.
 Please refer to `test_lstm_rgb.py` for other options such as `n_frames` and `batch_size`.

+After running the test script, predictions will be saved as a `.npy` file in the same folder as the model checkpoint.
+The saved file can be used in the fusion section.

 ![crnn](imgs/crnn.png "Convolutional Recurrent Neural Network (CRNN)")

 ### Motion Stream

+The motion stream takes dense optical flow as input, which represents motion features.
+Our results have demonstrated that motion features are better for accident detection in dash-cam videos with dynamic backgrounds.
+We utilize a recently proposed deep learning-based algorithm ([RAFT](https://github.com/princeton-vl/RAFT)) to estimate optical flow and save optical flow maps as jpg images.
+Note that each optical flow map has only two channels (horizontal and vertical) instead of three, so the last color channel of the image is set to zero.

+Here we compare three architectures: ResNet-based Conv2d, ResNet with LSTM, and ResNet with BiLSTM.
+Results show that LSTMs have better capacity for modeling temporal relationship within a video clip, which achieve higher AUC and accuracy.

+* ResNet-based Conv2d: Different from CNN-MLP for 3-channel RGB frames, each time this model takes stacked optical flow maps as input, which can be considered as a multi-channel image.
+The ResNet is initialized with pre-trained weights but the first convolutional layer needs additional processing (3-channel -> multi-channel).
+The configuration file is `conf/cnn_flow.py` which contains all the hyperparameters for training.
+To train a model from scratch, run `python train_cnn_flow.py`.
+To resume training, first set the `configs['resume']` variable in `conf/cnn_flow.py` and then run `python train_cnn_flow.py`.

+* ResNet + LSTM:

+* ResNet + BiLSTM:

 ### Fusion of Two Streams